The best Prime Day deals under $25 to shop now

 Select is editorially independent.
 Our editors selected these deals and items because we think you will enjoy them at these prices.
 If you purchase something through our links, we may earn a commission.
 Pricing and availability are accurate as of publish time.

 Amazon Prime Day 2022 is finally here, with sitewide savings for Prime members on popular categories ranging from skin care and pet products to mattresses and fitness equipment.
-In addition to doorbuster deals on high-priced items, Amazon is also offering several affordable deals under $25 across notable categories spanning kitchen essentials, wellness, tech accessories and more during its sale.
+In addition to doorbuster deals on high-priced items, Amazon is also offering several affordable deals under $25 across notable categories.
+These include everything from kitchen essentials and vacuums to wellness and tech accessories — many of which feature products at their lowest price in months.

 SKIP AHEAD Prime Day sales under $25 on Amazon | Prime Day sales under $25 at other retailers